 For administrators, a health risk assessment will provide HIPAA-compliant aggregate reporting about the health status and collective health risks of the entire population.
 Such reporting is generally stratified along a number of variables and is available 24/7/365.

-Be sure that any HRA you choose to license is HIPAA and GINA compliant—and remember that the best-in-class health risk assessments will always be NCQA certified.
-If you wish to improve population health, decrease absenteeism, and reduce medical expenses, there is no better place to start than a health risk assessment.
+Be sure that any Health Risk Assessment you choose to license is HIPAA and GINA compliant—and remember that the best-in-class health risk assessments will always be HITRUST and NCQA certified.
+If you wish to improve population health, decrease absenteeism, and reduce medical expenses, there is no better place to start than a HRA.